Skip to content

 • Part 2

-• Re-iterate your biological question and why this interests you
+• Re-iterate your biological question

 • Describe your model assumptions in detail, defining all parameters and variables